9623progress/Course-Crafters/README.md

 - **Backend**:
   - Node.js with Express
-  - MongoDB for database management (if applicable)
+  - MongoDB for database management
   - Mongoose for interacting with MongoDB

 ## Installation